 Our certificate of incorporation provides for a Board of Directors consisting of not less than twelve nor more than fourteen directors, classified into three classes as nearly equal in number as possible, whose terms of office expire in successive years.
-Our Board of Directors now consists of thirteen directors as set forth below.
+Our Board of Directors now consists of fourteen directors as set forth below.

-Class I (To Serve Until the Annual Meeting of Stockholders in 2008) Class II (To Serve Until the Annual Meeting of Stockholders in 2006) Class III (To Serve Until the Annual Meeting of Stockholders in 2007) Bertrand M. Bell(2)(3) Harvey R. Blau Henry A. Alpert(1)(2) Rear Admiral Robert G. Ronald J. Kramer Blaine V. Fogg(3) Harrison (USN Ret.)(2) General Donald J. Kutyna Rear Admiral Clarence A. Hill, Jr. Martin S. Sussman(1)(4) (USAF Ret.)(3) (USN Ret.)(2)(4) Joseph J. Whalen(1)(4) Lieutenant General James W. William H. Waldorf(1)(3) Lester L. Wolff Stansberry (USAF Ret.)(4) (, , ,
+Class I (To Serve Until the Annual Meeting of Stockholders in 2008) Class II

+(To Serve Until the

+Annual Meeting of

+Stockholders in 2009)

+Class III

+(To Serve Until the

+Annual Meeting of

+Stockholders in 2010)

+Bertrand M. Bell(2)(3)

+Rear Admiral Robert G.

+Harrison (USN Ret.)(2)(5)

+Ronald J. Kramer

+Martin S. Sussman(1)(4)(5)

+Joseph J. Whalen(1)(4)

+Harvey R. Blau

+Lieutenant General Gordon E.

+Fornell (USAF Ret.)

+General Donald J.

+Kutyna (USAF Ret.)(3)

+James A. Mitarotonda

+Lieutenant General James W.

+Stansberry (USAF Ret.)(4)

+Henry A. Alpert(1)(2)(5) Blaine V. Fogg(3)(4) Rear Admiral Clarence A. Hill, Jr. (USN Ret.)(2)(4) William H. Waldorf(1)(3)(5)

 - (1) Member of Audit Committee.

 - (2) Member of Compensation Committee.

 - (3) Member of Ethics Committee.

 - (4) Member of Nominating and Corporate Governance Committee.

+- (5) Member of Succession Committee.

-Harvey R. Blau, Ronald J. Kramer, Donald J. Kutyna and James W. Stansberry, directors in Class II, are to be elected at this Annual Meeting of Stockholders to hold office until the Annual Meeting of Stockholders in 2009, or until their successors are chosen and qualified.
+Bertrand M. Bell, Rear Admiral Robert G. Harrison, Ronald J. Kramer, Martin S. Sussman and Joseph J. Whalen, directors in Class I, are to be elected at this Annual Meeting of Stockholders to hold office until the Annual Meeting of Stockholders in 2011, or until their successors are chosen and qualified.